-The main examples of this technology that are currently being developed analyze your gait (the way you walk) and your typing style (speed, keypad pressure, finger positioning and so on).
+The main examples of this technology that are currently being developed analyze your gait (the way you walk) and your typing style (speed, keypad pressure, finger positioning, and so on).

-When the telegraph was in common use as a means of communication (for almost a century from the 1850s), operators could be recognized by the way they transmitted the dots and dashes used in Morse Code.
+When the telegraph was in common use as a means of communication (for almost a century from the 1850s), operators could be recognized by how they transmitted the dots and dashes used in Morse Code.

-In today's digital world, behavioral biometrics has the advantage of using something that is similarly unique to the individual, without requiring any change in the user experience.
+In today's digital world, behavioral biometrics has the advantage of using something unique to the individual, without requiring any change in the user experience.

-For example, if a request to access an account doesn't originate from a phone associated with the phone number that is on file for that user, the transaction can be refused.
+For example, if a request to access an account doesn't originate from a phone associated with the phone number on file for that user, the transaction can be refused.
 Similarly, if the user is logging in from a location known for hacker activity, access can be blocked or stronger authentication requested.

-Although this kind of multi-factor authentication process relies on huge amounts of data and complex algorithms, it all happens in the cloud, in a matter of moments; the experience for the consumer is frictionless.
+Although this kind of multi-factor authentication process relies on huge amounts of data and complex algorithms, it all happens in the cloud.
+In a matter of moments, the experience for the consumer is frictionless.

 The next step

-The shift from simple biometrics to behavioral biometric authentication is already under way.
+The shift from simple biometrics to behavioral biometric authentication is already underway.
 Analysts at market research company Technavio forecast that the global behavioral biometric market will grow at a compound annual growth rate of 17.34% between 2016 and 2020.

-As the next step in the evolution of personal identification that began with physical signatures and moved on to PINs and then fingerprint recognition, behavioral biometrics looks set to become a familiar feature of our lives in the coming years.
+As the next step in the evolution of personal identification that began with physical signatures and moved on to PINs and then fingerprint recognition with liveness detection, behavioral biometrics looks set to become a familiar feature of our lives in the coming years.

 Related contents: Best practice to reduce drawbacks of biometrics